 A follow-up study, co-authored by Mr. Lizotte, the holder of the microstamping patent, conceded several major problems with the technology that occur even in an "optimized" situation.
-Because the alpha-numeric codes are frequently illegible, the study attempted to use expensive Scanning Electron Microscopes (SEM) to read the corresponding gear codes also imprinted on fired cartridges.
-The gear codes are meant to contain the same information as the alphanumeric code.
+Because the alpha-numeric codes are frequently illegible, the study attempted to use expensive Scanning Electron Microscopes (SEM) to read the corresponding gear codes also are meant to contain the same information as the alphanumeric code.

-The study concluded that even with advanced technology, "a full gear code appears to be rare and dependent on the weapon that made the impression."
+The study concluded that even with advanced technology, "a full gear code appears to be rare and dependent on the weapon that made the impression.""

-The authors argue that despite the poor performance, "if one knows or could safely assume that all ten cartridges found at a crime scene came from a single magazine of ammunition, the entire identifier could be reconstructed using the combined information for every magazine examined in this study."iii What the authors do not
+The authors argue that despite the poor performance, "if one knows or could safely assume that all ten cartridges found at a crime scene came from a single magazine of ammunition, the entire identifier could be reconstructed using the combined information for every magazine examined in this study."
+What the authors do not